Free Walking Tour Berlin

 The Solution: A Wall

-Unable to tolerate the increasing brain drain and political instability caused by the mass exodus of East Germans, the Soviet government, supported by East German authorities, authorized the construction of the Berlin Wall.
+Unable to bear the rising brain drain and political instabilities resulting from mass emigration of East Germans, the Soviet government, backed by the East Germans, approved building of the Berlin Wall.

 A Multi-Layered Barrier